-Falk Schmidt is the CEO of FS/CS GmbH, an organization which guides businesses through the strategic and organizational change process in digitization.
+Falk Schmidt is the CEO of FS/CS GmbH, an organization that guides businesses through the strategic and organizational change process in digitization.
 He is also a lecturer in data protection in Technische Hochschule Mittelhessen.
-With more than 20 years of experiences in strategic innovation consulting and operational project management, he is an expert in business process optimization and user-centric systems.
+With more than 20 years of experience in strategic innovation consulting and operational project management, he is an expert in business process optimization and user-centric systems.

 Since starting his career in 1990, Cornelius Fichtner has worked as a Project Manager in Switzerland, Germany and the USA.
 He is the President of OSP International LLC, a PMI Registered Education Provider and the host of PM Podcasts.
 He also works with project managers who need to maintain their PMI credentials by providing webinars and online learning tools that allow them to earn Professional Development Units (PDUs) for their recertification.